 The soothing or resting system is just as vital for our survival and wellbeing as the two activating systems.
 Because our body needs to rest and restore itself, and we need to connect with ourselves, and with others in a caring and nourishing way.

 While for animals it is very easy and natural to switch back to the soothing system after being attacked, or having hunted for food, for humans this is a lot harder.
 Because our thinking mind influences our stress systems.

-Simply anticipating a stressful situation already releases stress hormones into our blood.
+As our brain cannot distinguish between time zone simply anticipating a stressful situation already releases stress hormones into our blood.
 Thinking back and ruminating over something that went wrong, keeps our stress system active.
 Imagining how proud you will be once you have achieved something, keeps your drive system going.

 This is why so many people suffer from chronic stress, feel like they're "always on", have difficulties sleeping and even feel alienated from themselves and others.
 Because their own minds keep them stuck in vicious cycles of stress – whether it's in the threat or drive system, or a continuous switching back and forth between those two.